Kareem100/HospitalMS/README.md

-# Hospital Management System
+# Hospital Management System (HMS)
-Hospital Management System using C#, Windows Forms and Oracle Database.
+Hospital Management System using C#, Windows Forms and Oracle Database. <br>

+# Description
+The HMS is organized into clinics.
+Each clinic has a name, working hours and floor number.
+We keep track of :
+- **Medical Staff** (first and last name, age, gender, specialization, shifting time, year of employment, and contact number).
+The Medical Staff Includes [Doctors - Receptionists]
+- **Patient** (National ID number, full name, conditional illness, responsible doctor, and the room he stayed at)
+- **The current available Medicine** (code number, name, quantity, and price).

 # Prerequisites
 1. Install Visual Studio